 When it comes to the use of the Tor browser, there is a positive and negative side.
 This depends on whosoever uses it and the purpose.
-Here are a few examples of how Tor browser can be used positively;
+Here are a few examples of how the Tor browser can be used positively;

 - Access to Geo-blocked sites: Tor browser sometimes assumes the role of VPN to help access websites limited to a geographical region.
 The ability to relay information through several nodes of a network that provides another unique IP address makes this possible.
 Therefore, with the Tor browser, you can surf through the Clearnet for geo-blocked sites like Netflix, BBC iPlayer, Hulu, and others alike.

 - Defend against surveillance: The Tor browser helps protect from the prying eyes of ISPs and government agencies who may want to monitor your online activities and collect data logs.
 Although most ISPs may be able to detect when the Tor browser is being used, they cannot see contents transferred or monitor websites visited over the Tor network.
 Besides, you can always rely on the Tor browser to protect your Kids' privacy so that advertisers and even hackers don’t collect basic information about your Kids when they use the internet.

 - Private messaging: The Tor browsers feature some instant messaging plug-ins that allow its users to send instant messaging anonymously.
 You can rest assured that whatever message you are passing can’t be intercepted.
-That’s, of course, if the messaging sites follow and HTTPs protocol.
+That’s, of course, if the messaging sites follow an HTTPs protocol.

 - Research sensitive topics: There is a whole lot of information on virtually any resource available online.
 However, there is sensitive information or resources that can be against nation internet policies and stays hidden behind an encrypted firewall.
 These topics may include a rampant disease case, information about a country’s economic status behind a firewall, and other likes.